0x0539/tap.io/README.md

 2. implementing render

-The render function should render ```this.game.projectedState```, which is an optimistic, real-time view of the current state.
-It is optimistic because the projected state may be inconsistent with other clients.
-Inconsistencies in projected states occur when events are received that have virtual timestamps less than the current virtual clock (which moves forward at ~30 ticks per second).
+The render function should render ```this.game.projectedState```, which is an *optimistic*, *real-time* view of the current state.
+It is *optimistic* because the projected state may be inconsistent with other clients.
+Inconsistencies in projected states occur when events are received that have virtual timestamps less than virtual clock time (which moves forward at ~30 ticks per second).
-It is real-time because the projected state is our best guess at what the true state is at the current virtual clock.
-Remember, we might not have received all events that were timestamped with times less than the current virtual clock.
+It is *real-time* because the projected state is our best guess at what the true state is at virtual clock time.
+Remember, we might not yet have received all events with virtual timestamps less than virtual clock time.

 Internally, this works by maintaining a separate copy of the game state: a past state that is known to be consistent and all events received since.
 That other copy only gets 'bumped forward' when